nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 - 1a.
 The team name is empty or invalid.

     - 1a1.
-ContactMation shows an error message.
+Contactmation shows an error message.

       Use case ends.

 - 2a.
 The new team is in the current path.

     - 2a1.
-ContactMation adds the new team to the list of teams in this path.
+Contactmation adds the new team to the list of teams in this path.

       Use case ends.